 Tracy Willis, Content Strategist, N2Q Consulting

-Retail marketers can generate free advertising by asking their customer to show off their products with a custom hashtag!
+Retail marketers can generate free advertising by asking their customers to share photos of themselves using the product with a custom hashtag!
 This hashtag can be searched by users and can also be leveraged by sharing customer posts on your brand’s social networks.

-Create a friend referral pop up on your website to drive wordofmouth marketing.
+14. Create a friend referral pop up on your website to drive word-of-mouth marketing.

 Madeline Johnson, CEO, Marketing & Public Relations, The Market Council

 Word-of-mouth marketing is where 90% of your new business growth will come from.
 Speed this along by creating a friend referral pop up on your website and help your biggest fans spread the word faster.
 Reward those that bring in friends with promotions and incentives.